 - Step-Up, where the focus is for pupils to move up two levels in English from Level 3 to 5.
 For these pupils aspects of Literacy are taught in common across many curriculum areas.

 - Nurture, for students with Special Educational Needs, where pupils are given intensive support with Literacy and Numeracy as well as social and emotional support.

 At KS4, many of our Gifted & Talented pupils, in addition to studying standard GCSEs, study for the English Baccalaureate.
 Most pupils also study English Literature.
 In addition, we offer the three separate Sciences; Biology, Chemistry and Physics and many pupils also study Law and Citizenship GCSE.

 In addition to studying the Core subjects, the majority of pupils can opt from a selection of GCSEs including French, History, Geography, ICT, Performing Arts, Art, Sports Studies and Business.
-We also offer a range of Design options such as Textiles and Resistant Materials.
+We also offer a range of Design options such as Textiles, Food, Resistant Materials and Graphics.
 Short Course RE is also available for our pupils.
-We also offer a range of vocational qualifications including Land Based Studies, Hospitality & Catering and Health & Social Care which have proved to be very popular.
+A range of vocational qualifications are available including Land Based Studies, Hospitality & Catering and Health & Social Care which have proved to be very popular.
 Pupils with an additional language are often encouraged to sit their home language at GCSE.
 (For full details of courses available, please contact the College).

 Safeguarding Children and Young People